 Description of Compensation.
-The portfolio managers are compensated through equity ownership of the Adviser, adjusted to reflect current market rates, and therefore compensation is in part based on the value of a Fund's net assets and other client accounts they are managing.
-The Adviser's Board of Managers reviews the compensation of each portfolio manager periodically and may make modifications in compensation as it deems necessary to reflect changes in the market.
+The portfolio managers are compensated through equity ownership of the Adviser, adjusted to reflect current market rates, and therefore compensation is in part based on the value of a Fund's net assets and other client accounts they are managing The Adviser's Board of Managers reviews the compensation of each portfolio manager periodically and may make modifications in compensation as it deems necessary to reflect changes in the market.

 Other Accounts.
 In addition to the Funds, each portfolio manager is responsible for the day-to-day management of certain other accounts, as listed below.
-The information below is provided as of August 31, 2023.
+The information below is provided as of December 31, 2023.

-Portfolio Manager; Total A Total Accounts nts With re-Based Fees
+Portfolio Manager; Total Accounts Accounts With Performance-Based Fees

 Other Accounts Number Assets Number Assets

 David Harden

-Other Registered Investment Companies 8 \$851 million 0 \$0
+Registered Investment Companies 7 \$882 million 0 \$0

 Other Pooled Investment Vehicles 0 \$0 0 \$0

 Other Accounts 9 \$673 million 1 \$3 million

 Aash Shah

-Other Registered Investment Companies 8 \$851 million 0 \$0
+Registered Investment Companies 7 \$882 million 0 \$0

 Other Pooled Investment Vehicles 0 \$0 0 \$0

 Other Accounts 9 \$673 million 1 \$3 million